Educational Programs for Schools

 Two additional programs are offered:

-- Naturalist in the Garden (Grades 4 and 5); September, October, April, May
+- Naturalist in the Garden (Grades 2 through 5); September, October, April, May

-- Trees of the Piedmont (Grades 4 and 5); October, May
+- Trees of the Piedmont (All ages); October, May

 The School Trip